99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - efficient if data changes slowly
 - Lazy loading / Cache-Aside / Lazy Population architecture: cache hit / cache miss depending if the data is in ElastiCache, if not get from RDS and write it to cache for further searches.
 - write through architecture: write to cache when there is a modification to the DB
+Redis: Supports various data structures such as strings, hashes, lists, sets, sorted sets, bitmaps...
+You can use Amazon Elasticache for Redis Sorted Sets to easily implement a dashboard with the ability to sort or rank the cached datasets.
+Memcached: Primarily supports string-based keys and values; does not support advanced data structures.

 Cache eviction: